Ewertek/Pawel-Ewertowski/README.md

 Skills: Java/ C++ / C # / HTML

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on CV
+- 🌱 I’m currently learning Github and Java
+- 👯 I’m looking to collaborate on programming and building your website
+- 🤔 I’m looking for help with githuba
+- 📫 How to reach me: tel 784 929 263
+- ⚡ Fun fact: I am an active athlete and I am studying computer science